return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/i40iw/i40iw_verbs_c.rst

         mr pointer for this memory registration

     :param bool use_pbles:
-        flag if to use pble's or memory (level 0)
+        flag if to use pble's

 .. _`i40iw_handle_q_mem`: